tintildev/v1/README.md

 # Project_Nexter
 A project to learn HTML, CSS and Sass, the focus of this project is on grid.
-In this project we want to create a landing page for a fictional company called “Nexter”.
-This website is used to sell real estate around the world.
+In this project we want to create a landing page for me.
-This project was created during the Udemy course [Advanced CSS and Sass: Flexbox, Grid, Animations and More!](https://www.udemy.com/course/advanced-css-and-sass/) .

 # Goals